Ask a COVID-19 Question

 Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.
 This requirement does not apply to travelers entering the United States by land or sea or to children under two years of age.
 It applies to U.S. citizens, as well as foreign nationals, regardless of vaccination status.

-- Uruguay has a total of 38680 confirmed cases of COVID-19 since March 13, 2020.
-7418 cases are currently active, and there have been 401 recorded deaths due to the virus.
-Active cases are currently located in the following departments: Artigas, Canelones, Cerro Largo, Colonia, Durazno, Flores, Florida, Lavalleja, Maldonado, Montevideo, Paysandú, Río Negro, Rivera, Rocha, Salto, San José, Soriano, Tacuarembó, Treinta y Tres.
+- Uruguay has a total of 380584 confirmed cases of COVID-19 since March 13, 2020.
+2467 cases are currently active, and there have been 5935 recorded deaths due to the virus.
+Active cases are currently located in the following departments: Artigas, Canelones, Cerro Largo, Colonia, Durazno, Florida, Lavalleja, Maldonado, Montevideo, Paysandú, Río Negro, Rivera, Rocha, Salto, San José, Soriano, Tacuarembó, Treinta y Tres.

 - Essential services are open.
-Hospitals are operating at normal capacity.
-Public transportation is operating; however, the number of passengers in the interdepartmental transport units (bus fleets) will be reduced to a 50% maximum capacity, during times of greatest mobility from December 21, 2020 to January 10, 2021.
-Schools and universities are open for in-person classes on at least a part-time basis.
+Some hospitals are operating at reduced non-emergency capacity.
+Public transportation is operating.
+Schools and universities are closed for in-person classes until at least May 3, 2021.
 Masks are strongly encouraged in all public spaces.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 No